What is distemper?

 What is the treatment?

 As with most viral infections, there is no specific treatment.
-Antibiotics are not effective against viruses, but do help in controlling the secondary bacterial infections that often occur with distemper.
+Antibiotics (e.g., amoxicillin, ampicillin) are not effective against viruses, but do help in controlling the secondary bacterial infections that often occur with distemper.
 The treatment for distemper is aimed at helping reduce the intensity of signs and symptoms.
-This is accomplished with hospitalization to provide the patient with intensive nursing care, intravenous fluid therapy and symptomatic treatment for the vomiting, diarrhea, cough, etc. Anti-seizure and anti-inflammatory medications may be required in some cases.
+This is accomplished with hospitalization to provide the patient with intensive nursing care, intravenous fluid therapy, and symptomatic treatment for the vomiting, diarrhea, cough, etc. Anti-seizure medications (e.g., diazepam, brand name Valium) may be required in some cases.

 How can I prevent my dog from becoming infected?

-Fortunately we have highly effective vaccines to prevent this deadly disease.
-These vaccines are given to puppies along with other routine vaccines.
+Fortunately there are highly effective vaccines to prevent this deadly disease.
+These vaccines are given to puppies along with other routine vaccines at 8, 12, and 16 weeks of age.
 After the initial puppy vaccine boosters, additional distemper vaccine boosters should be given to adult dogs.
 Your veterinarian will help you determine how often your dog should receive booster vaccine.
 Recently, some distemper vaccines have become approved for a three-year booster interval, meaning that they are only required every three years.

 How common is distemper?